jina-ai/jina/.github/CODE_REVIEW_GUIDELINES.md

 - Ask for jina env if needed by `jina -vf`
 - Suggest changes and check back ASAP.
 Get PR merged soon
 - For new features, suggest adding appropriate documentation
-- Don&#39;t forget to praise when PR is ready with something like LGTM
+- Don't forget to praise when PR is ready with something like LGTM

 ## TLDR for pyguide